OpenST/ost-wallet-sdk-ios/README.md

 - _RequestTimeoutDuration_: Request timeout in seconds for https calls made by ostWalletSdk.
 - _PinMaxRetryCount_: Maximum retry count to get the wallet Pin from user.
 - _SessionBufferTime_: Buffer expiration time for session keys in seconds.
+- _UseSeedPassword_: Uses password to generate seed from mnemonics.

 To use FaceID on devices that support it, please add
 ```